 At the time, 30 teams already had a mental health clinician on staff.
 Now, several teams have full-timers, according to Dr. Nyaka NiiLampti, the NFL’s vice president of clinical and wellness services.

 “We are moving from a crisis management approach to a much more proactive approach,” NiiLampti said.
-“Clinicians are out there in the field.
-They are able to deal with whatever is happening in real time. … We are seeing a much more seamless integration of mental health, really understanding that if we prioritize our mental health, then this is going to contribute to better performances both on and off the pitch.”
+“Clinicians are on the ground.
+They are able to manage everything that happens in real time.
+We are seeing a much more seamless integration of mental health, truly understanding that if we prioritize our mental health, it will contribute to better performance on and off the pitch.

 NiiLampti also highlighted the difference between mental health and mental illness.

 “We do a better job in education,” she said.
 “Historically, people considered mental health and mental illness to mean the same thing.
 So I think part of what’s happening is we’re seeing a lot more education around this idea of mental health as a global, universal thing that we all have.
 But we have to prioritize it.

 So what does it look like if we are intentional and make sure our mental health is positive, just like we make sure we get physically stronger in the gym.
 So I think that helps reduce some of the stigma because it’s a hands-on approach, especially for athletes.

 This season, players have stepped up to put their mental health first.
 Atlanta Falcons wide receiver Calvin Ridley left the team in November to deal with mental health issues.
 Philadelphia Eagles left tackle Lane Johnson has missed three games and has spoken about his anxiety issues that caused him to miss three games.